How giving yourself 'Employee of the Month' could keep you happy and motivated

 For anyone working in a freelance capacity, it can be a huge challenge to remain positive and motivated while battling the tide of emails, social media, and projects.
+Colin Kersley, otherwise known as Alternative Aesthetics, is an illustrator based in Cardiff who shares his thoughts on staying motivated during busier times.

+Freelancing can be challenging.
 Not surprisingly, an increasing number of people are overwhelmed, burnt out, or developing mental health issues from stress.
 So how can you change your mindset to fend off the feeling that you’re drowning?

 Working as a freelance illustrator from my home studio and balancing childcare, I have survived a few incredibly tricky years dealing with monumental changes in my personal life as well as professional.
 To keep my mind buoyant, I decided to try something different this year.